How have animals adapted to the rainforest environment?

 The poison dart frog is known for its bright colour; however, in the animal world, this signifies dangers.
-The poison dart from excretes poison through its skin and its bright colour warns potential predators against eating it.
+The poison dart excretes poison through its skin, and its bright colour warns potential predators against eating it.
 Some of the frogs in this family are not poisonous.
-However, they have adapted to their environment by copying the appearance of the poisonous types.
+However, they have adapted to their environment by copying the appearance of the toxic types.

 Sloths have adapted to the rainforest ecosystem in several ways.
-Two-toed sloths are nocturnal which enables them to avoid diurnal (or active during the day) predators, by sleeping during the day.
-Although three-toed sloths are both diurnal and nocturnal, they’re largely inactive during the day.
+Two-toed sloths are nocturnal, which enables them to avoid diurnal (or active during the day) predators by sleeping during the day.
+Although three-toed sloths are both diurnal and nocturnal, they’re primarily inactive during the day.
 Sloths are built for life in the trees because their arms are longer than their legs and their feet are curved, which helps them grasp branches.
-Sloths move very slowly, which helps them avoid being seen by predators.
+In addition, sloths move very slowly, which allows them avoid being seen by predators.

 Three-toed sloths have tan coats, while two-toed sloths usually have grey-brown fur.
 These tones match tree trunks and branches, providing camouflage.
 Additionally, they grow algae in their fur, which contributes to their camouflage.

 Three-toed sloths have three extra neck bones, which allow them to turn their heads 270°, which is a useful adaptation when predators can come from any direction.

-Sloths have thick, dense coats which keeps them dry during heavy downpours.
-An undercoat protects their skin which their long outer hairs hang down, providing a natural route for the water to flow off the animal.
+Sloths have thick, dense coats, which keeps them dry during heavy downpours.
+An undercoat protects their skin with their long outer hairs, providing a natural route for the water to flow off the animal.

 Sloths have long, sharp claws that help them cling onto branches.
 Combined with their sharp teeth, these claws are also used to defend themselves from predators such as anacondas, boas, wild cats, eagles and hawks.

 Sloths have a prolonged metabolism which enables them to stay in the same tree for several days before descending for food.
 It also means they only defecate (poo!) every eight days, which is important because they do this on the forest floor, saving them valuable time and energy.